Education

 Next Steps

-ISC will continue to deliver education and skills development programs under the broader Youth Employment and Skills Strategy, which is led by Employment and Social Development Canada.
+ISC will continue to deliver education and skills development programs under the broader Youth Employment and Skills Strategy, which is led by ESDC.
 This program promotes access to skills, work experience and information about career options to help First Nations and Inuit youth gain employment.
-Indigenous Services Canada will continue to work with Employment and Social Development Canada to ensure employment supports for Indigenous youth, including ongoing work to modernize and expand the program’s current terms and conditions.
+ISC will also continue to work with ESDC to ensure employment supports for Indigenous youth, including ongoing work to modernize and expand the program's current terms and conditions.

 The Federal Pathway to Address Missing and Murdered Indigenous Women, Girls and 2SLGBTQQIA+ People outlined the work the federal government will take toward ensuring Indigenous women and 2SLGBTQQIA+ people are represented and included in the public service workforce, including in senior positions, through targeted efforts such as amending the Public Service Employment Act to affirm the importance of a diverse and inclusive workforce and avoid biases and barriers in hiring.
+The Government of Canada will explore options to support Indigenous governments and organizations in their rematriation efforts, including supporting them in their efforts to increase the representation of women, girls and 2SLGBTQQIA+ people in their leadership.

 8. We call upon the federal government to eliminate the discrepancy in federal education funding for First Nations children being educated on reserves and those First Nations children being educated off reserves.